 China Business Law Journal named Conyers Dill & Pearman as one the “Best law firms for offshore work” in 2015.

 The Firm also received three Deal of the Year awards from the publication.
-Conyers won for their involvement in: 1) China Mobile Games and Entertainment Group’s privitization, 2) Harmonicare Medical’s Hong Kong IPO and 3) WuXi PharmaTech’s privatization.
+Conyers won for their involvement in: 1) China Mobile Games and Entertainment Group’s privatisation, 2) Harmonicare Medical’s Hong Kong IPO and 3) WuXi PharmaTech’s privatisation.

 Christopher Bickley, Partner and Head of the Hong Kong office said: “Conyers’ Hong Kong office is at the forefront of corporate finance and capital markets work in the region.
 These awards signify our strengths and we thank China Business Law Journal for the recognition”.

 China Business Law Journal awards firms for their outstanding legal service throughout the year, as nominated by China-focused corporate counsel and legal professionals around the world.